310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Tetora %}
 Aghhh, I might be on death’s doorstep then… Even though my enthusiasm is supposed to be my strong point… This is not good.

 Aaalright!
 I’ll do push ups to pump myself up!
-One, two, three, four— Fake it ‘til you make it!
+One, two, three, four — Fake it ‘til you make it!
 {% endbubble %}

 {% bubble Mayoi %}
-Um… This conversation has been a bit tangential, so I’m afraid I’m still a bit confused—if I am recalling correctly, Ryuseitai-N has quite a few members, doesn’t it?
+Um… This conversation has been a bit tangential, so I’m afraid I’m still a bit confused — If I am recalling correctly, Ryuseitai-N has quite a lot of members, doesn’t it?

-Won’t you be able to manage this job yourselves, rather than going through the trouble of asking for Alkaloid’s aid?
+Won’t you be able to manage this job yourselves, rather than going through the trouble of asking for ALKALOID’s aid?
 {% endbubble %}

 {% bubble Shinobu %}